 Why do you need a federal criminal defense lawyer?

 Federal charges are very serious, and a conviction could have a devastating impact on the rest of your life.
-It is crucial that you hire an attorney who can dedicate their time and expertise to your unique case and who understands the ins and outs of not only federal law, but also federal court procedures and guidelines.
+It is crucial that you hire a criminal defense law firm who can dedicate their time and expertise to your unique case and who understands the ins and outs of not only federal law, but also federal court procedures and guidelines.